Catholics Affirm Sola Scriptura

 They

-rather, they deny someone else’s interpretive
+aren’t denying the existence of these verses.
+Rather, they deny someone else’s interpretive

-tradition in favor of their own.
+tradition of them - in favor of their own.

 But since THEY all cling to their own interpretive tradition, and